-There were almost 2 million visitors from outside Nova Scotia in 2010.
-They spent \$229 million on food and beverage at restaurants/hotels/bars.
-This represents over 15% of total food establishment sales in 2010.
+Detailed data on spending by type is available from 2010 and indicated that 18% of expenditures was at restaurants.
+Assuming that this percentage stayed consistent in 2013, travellers (resident and non-resident) spent an estimated \$414 million on food and beverage at restaurants/hotels/bars.
 Visitors from outside Nova Scotia spent an average of \$238 per party (on average a party is 2.1 people) in 2010 on food and beverage in restaurants/hotels/bars, with this amount varying by purpose of trip and origin as illustrated in Table 2.